SakshiPriya-a/CSE-Dashboard/README.md

 # CSE-Dashboard
-The CSE Dashboard is a web platform built using HTML, CSS and JavaScript, offering features like a timetable generator, Q&amp;A platform and interactive chatbot.
+The CSE Dashboard is a web platform built using HTML, CSS and JavaScript and react, offering features like a timetable generator, Q&A platform,interactive chatbot,faculty avability.
 It aims to streamline college tasks and provide a dynamic user experience.